What is a Free Trade Agreement?

 Although an FTA represents a mutual agreement between all the participating countries, it doesn’t necessarily mean that the government will not have any control over imports and exports or do away entirely with protectionist policies.
 In modern international trade, there are very few FTAs that allow free trade without any barriers.

 However, in the US, FTAs do not come with any regulation and oversight.
-For instance, the US may allow free trade with another nation with some exceptions such as forbidding the import of specific drugs that are not approved by the regulators.
+For instance, the US may allow free trade with another nation with some exceptions such as forbidding the import of specific drugs that are not approved by the regulators or requiring import license for certain goods.

 The European Union is a remarkable example of free trade, today.
 All the member nations of the FTA form a borderless single entity for trade purposes.
 By adopting a common currency, these nations made trade processes smooth and seamless.
 The system is regulated by a bureaucracy whose role is to control and manage the various trade-specific issues that often crop up between member union representatives.